richielionell/richielionell.github.io/_posts/2015-05-16-github-pages-jekyll-poole.md

 title: Github Pages, Jekyll, Poole
 ---

 Two years have rolled by without a post to my [blog](http://scriptogr.am/richie) at [Scriptogram](http://scriptogr.am/).
 Scriptogram is (was !) fun.
-The ease of use (markdown & dropbox) & the minimalism hooks you to it.
-Its not easy getting away from scriptogram - I dont want to and will not kill it.
-But the urge to experiment has been too much and here I come - with a lot of skepticism & fear.
+The ease of use (markdown &amp; dropbox) &amp; the minimalism hooks you to it.
+Its not easy getting away from scriptogram - I dont want to &amp; will not kill it.
+But the urge to experiment has been too much &amp; here I come - with a lot of skepticism &amp; fear.

 The desire to take the Github leap was inspired by these posts;